pingzing/pingzing.github.io/content/crossplat-monogame.md

 pretty quickly (aside from the truly frustrating lack of architectural advice) was that there weren't any guides on how to structure a multiplatform MonoGame project.

 One of MonoGame's promises is that it supports just about everything under the sun (even including the Nintendo Switch!), but figuring out how to actually structure your code in a way that makes this easy seemed to be entirely absent from the internet.
-This post is an attempt to rememdy that!
+This post is an attempt to remedy that!

 # tl;dr
 For those short of time: